-The first and most obvious step you’ll need to take in domain warming is to set up the email domain you plan on using for outbound cold messages.
-It is recommended to begin with two different domains so that if one gets flagged as spam, you can temporarily discontinue its use, and continue sending campaigns through the other.
+The first and most obvious step you’ll need to take is to set up the email domain you plan on using for outbound cold messages.
+It is recommended to begin with two different domains, so that if one domain gets flagged as spam, you can temporarily discontinue its use, and continue sending campaigns through the other domain.

 Most reputable email providers impose sending limits on the accounts they host.
 This is to ensure their users aren’t sending out too much and, in turn, creating spam.